Coach-Me-Mobile/InnerWorldApp/documentation/PRD-by-dev-checklist.md

 [ ] **Connect conversation logs to GraphRAG**
 [ ] Create nodes from conversation: Event, Feeling, Value, etc.
-[ ] Link nodes with edge relationships.
+[ ] Link nodes with edge relationships using Gremlin traversals.
-[ ] Store timestamps for temporal edges.
+[ ] Store timestamps for temporal edges in Neptune.

 ---